Nadia-143/EDA_project_1/EDA_project1_Proposal.md

 ### MVP Objective:

    The goal of this project is to better understand which NYC MTA subway stations have the most traffic.
-   The MVP of this project is some visualizations achieveing the main goal.
+   The MVP of this project is some visualizations achieveing the main goal..